chipsalliance/firrtl-spec/spec.md

 ### AnyRef Type

 The `AnyRef` type represents a generic reference property.
-It can hold a reference to any object or class instance.
+It can hold a reference to any object.
 This is useful for creating heterogeneous collections or when the specific type is not known statically.

 ``` firrtl